gratzel/NanoKontrol_SelectedTrack/README.markdown

-Selected Track Control for Ableton Live
+NanoKontrol Mod Selected Track Control for Ableton Live
 =======================================

-Current version is 1.2.9 – released May 15, 2013.
+Current version is 1.2.9 – released Feb 28, 2021.
-Compatible with Live 7,8 and 9
+Compatible with Live 11

+This project is a derivative of [Selected Track Control](http://stc.wiffbi.com/) that provide functionality I found more useful than the original, specifically to optimize for use in Session View (I rarely use Clip View).
+It also works in Live 11, which required porting the original to Python 3.

 Control the currently selected track via common MIDI messages
 -------------------------------------------------------------

-Selected Track Control is a *MIDI Remote Script* for Ableton Live, that gives access to common settings of the currently selected track (arm, mute, solo, volume, pan, etc.) as well as the currently selected device (on/off, parameters, banks) via common MIDI messages.
-Furthermore some global controls are instantly mapped as well, so no manual configuration of the Live-set is necessary and these mappings are instantly available to older Live-sets as well.
+NanoKontrol Mod is a *MIDI Remote Script* for Ableton Live, that gives access to common settings of the currently selected track (arm, mute, solo, volume, pan, etc.) via common MIDI messages.
+Furthermore some global controls are instantly mapped as well.

 Among the mapped functionality is: